maziac/DeZog/documentation/Usage.md

 ### Reverse Debugging

-A special feature of the Z80 Debug Adapter is the possibility to reverse debug your program.
+A special feature of DeZog is the possibility to reverse debug your program.
 (Sometimes this is referred to as "[Time travel debugging](https://en.wikipedia.org/wiki/Time_travel_debugging)", "Historical debugging" or "Replay debugger".)
 This means you can go "back in time" and inspect program flow and register values from the past.